 I’ve taken drastic cuts in pay (over 75%) to pursue opportunities that I was more passionate about.
 I’ve also taken pay cuts because there wasn’t enough money to pay me.

 I had a boss once scream at me and throw stuff around his office in a temper tantrum.

 I’ve literally pounded the pavement looking for work.
 For months.
 Didn’t get a job.

-I’ve quit jobs without new jobs lined up.
+I’ve quit jobs without having new jobs lined up.

 I’ve packed up and moved to a new state with no job.
 Twice.

 I’ve been told to “look for a new job,” so as to not be fired.

 I’ve been a human resources director.
 I’ve built what I termed, “employee positive cultures” and implemented policy and process at 5 companies using my philosopy.

 My last company was named to Inc. 5000 as One of the Fastest Growing Companies in the U.S., 5 times.